Brown Sugar Praline Salmon

 - 3 tablespoons packed dark brown sugar

-- 2 tablespoons butter, melted
+- 2 tablespoons salted butter

-- 1 tablespoon lemon juice
+- 1 teaspoon lemon juice

-- Rinse salmon with cold water and pat dry with a paper towel.
-Sprinkle with salt and pepper.
+- Rinse each piece of salmon with cold water and pat dry with a paper towel.
+Sprinkle the outside of the salmon fillets with salt and pepper.

 - Place baking tray with salmon in oven on top rack under the broiler.
 Broil for 5-6 minutes.
 Remove from oven, turn fish over.
 Return to oven, broil for another 2-3 minutes.